Sunny (Yorushika song)

-"Sunny" (晴る, Haru) is a song by Japanese rock duo Yorushika.
+"Sunny" (晴る, Haru) is a song by Japanese rock duo Yorushika from their fifth studio album, Second Person (2026).
 It was released as a single by Polydor Records on January 5, 2024, and served as the second opening theme for the 2023 Japanese anime series Frieren: Beyond Journey's End.

-Commercially, "Sunny" peaked at 11th on the Oricon Combined Singles Chart and 8th on the Billboard Japan Hot 100, and received a Platinum certification for streaming by the Recording Industry Association of Japan (RIAJ).
+Commercially, "Sunny" peaked at number 11 on the Oricon Combined Singles Chart and number eight on the Billboard Japan Hot 100, and received Double Platinum certification for streaming by the Recording Industry Association of Japan (RIAJ).

 Background and release

 On December 22, 2023, following the release of Frierens 16th episode, "Long-Lived Friends", a snippet of "Sunny" was used in Frierens fourth trailer, revealing Yorushika to be in charge of the series' second opening theme.
 The song was available digitally on January 5, 2024, the same day as Frierens 17th episode, "Take Care", premiered.

 Composition and reception

-N-buna, a half of Yorushika and the songwriter, stated in a press release that "Sunny" is about "hoping for sunny days when the weather is not sunny."
+N-buna, a half-member of Yorushika and the songwriter, stated in a press release that "Sunny" is about "hoping for sunny days when the weather is not sunny."
 Ryōhei Ohara from Real Sound noted that the lyrics of the song are more abstract than Frierens first opening theme, "Yūsha" by Yoasobi, but evaluated it as "a song that fits closely with the anime."
 Eriko Ishii of Real Sound was surprised by "the raw emotion expressed in the powerful words that come out of the chorus," and praised Suis's vocals as "not a voice that tells a story, but a voice that is determined to convey a strong message to the listener."